-Reasons to disclose victimization

-I told someone about the sexual assault because . . .
+Reasons to disclose victimization I told someone about the sexual assault because . . .

-- I did not want this to happen to me again. - I did not want this to happen to someone else. - The feelings kept building up inside of me, making me feel worse. - I wanted to take action against the person that assaulted me. - I was behaving differently at home and my parents kept asking what was wrong. - I realized that the problem was too big for me to deal with alone and I needed help. - I was not eating. - I kept thinking about what happened and could not concentrate. - I was having trouble sleeping. - I was acting differently. - I hoped that by telling someone I would feel better. - I kept crying and my friends encouraged me to talk. - I needed help deciding what to do.
+- I did not want this to happen to me again. - I did not want this to happen to someone else. - The feelings kept building up inside of me, making me feel worse. - I wanted to take action against the person that assaulted me. - I was behaving differently at home and my parents kept asking what was wrong. - I realized that the problem was too big for me to deal with alone and I needed help. - I was not eating. - I kept thinking about what happened and could not concentrate. - I was having trouble sleeping. - I was acting differently. - I started cutting myself - I turned to alcohol and/or drugs to numb myself - I hoped that by telling someone I would feel better. - I kept crying and my friends encouraged me to talk. - I needed help deciding what to do.